 As we traveled into the interior we found massive provinces the size of nations like France, Germany, and Spain with only a handful of trained pastors.
 They had no access to Bible school training.
-Initially we held leadership conferences to gather and encourage those who had survived the years of war, and to assess their need for training.
+Initially we held leadership conferences to gather and encourage those who had survived the years of war, and assess their need for training.
 They came by the hundreds, some walking for weeks to attend.
 Their pleas for help―for accessible Bible school training―rang in our ears and moved our hearts.
 Something had to be done.

-We immediately started to plan for the launch of a nationwide training initiative to bring Bible school training to those who needed it most.
+We immediately began to plan for the launch of a nationwide training initiative to bring Bible school training to those who needed it most.
 We assembled a team of national church leaders in each province to tackle the administrative and logistical challenges of running such a large-scale operation in a country the size of most of Western Europe with virtually no infrastructure.